ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 3. (Recommended) You can install the LLVM toolchain by following the [LLVM toolchain for Windows on Arm install guide](/install-guides/llvm-woa).

 {{% notice llvm-objdump %}}
-Note that the disassembly feature needs to have `llvm-objdump` available at `%PATH%` to work properly.
+The disassembly feature needs to have `llvm-objdump` available at `%PATH%` to work properly.
 {{% /notice %}}

 ### Installation from Visual Studio Extension Manager